shockie/node-iniparser/README.md

 ## Options
 The following options can be passed in as the second parameter to all 3 parse methods:

-treatEmptyStringsAsNull: Stores a setting as a null value if an empty string is detected as the value.
+`treatEmptyStringsAsNull: boolean - Stores a setting as a null value if an empty string is detected as the value.`

 To parse a .ini file async with options: